 The top half is a sequence of four lakes – South Summit, Stork, Moule, and Zigzag – separated by falls or rapids.

 The section from the bottom of Zigzag Lake to its mouth is a much narrower river run with a number of rapids and portages.

-There are two long sets of continuous rapids in the stretch just south of the Armstrong Road bridge which crosses the river 6.5 km. below Zigzag Lake.
-This is a common end-of-trip point.
+There are two long sets of continuous rapids in the stretch just south of the Jackfish Road bridge which crosses the river 6.5 km. below Zigzag Lake.
+The bridge is a common end-of-trip point.
 Near the mouth of the LJ, Canadian National rail tracks cross the river.
-The VIA stop at Ferland is another possible extraction point – either by train or shuttle vehicle.
+Pre-arranged pick-ups here or at the VIA stop at Ferland are possible.
+Apparently, Ferland is also accessible by vehicle from the Jackfish Road.

 A few years ago we paddled down the nearby Pikitigushi River from Butland Lake to Windigo Bay.
 To no surprise, the Little Jackfish has a very similar surface geology profile.
 The big difference between the two is in the meandering that the Pikitigushi does in the 50 kilometers it takes to cover the final 20 kilometers to the Bay.

 - 2c end moraine, interlobate moraine, sand, gravel, boulders